 Line 31.
-Total due.
+Total due (line 25 plus line 30).
 See "Filing checklist" for payment options.
-Include a Form OR-20-V, payment voucher, with your payment.
+Don't include a Form OR-20-V, payment voucher, with your payment if including a payment with your return.

 Special instructions.
 If you owe penalty or interest and have an overpayment on line 26, and your overpayment is less than total penalty and interest, then fill in the result of line 30 minus line 26, on line 31.